To not push the river

 • Substance abuse

-As a psychotherapist, I practice parts work therapy using relational Gestalt, mindfulness, art therapy, and at times some IFS & CBT strategies.
+As a psychotherapist, I practice parts work therapy using relational Gestalt, mindfulness, expressive arts, EFT, and occasionally IFS and CBT strategies.

 search previous next tag category expand menu location phone mail time cart zoom edit close